developmentseed/collecticons-processor/README.md

 ```
 $ collecticons bundle source/ destination.zip
 ```
-## Contributing

 ## Testing
 The testing is done using mocha.
 Use `npm test` to run the tests.

+## Contributing
+You are free to contribute to the project.
+If you find a bug and/or have a nice idea about a feature feel free to open an issue or submit your own solution.
+We'll be more than happy to hear your suggestions. :)

-## Licensing
+## License
-Collecticons is licensed under XPTO, see the LICENSE file for more details.
+Collecticons is licensed under **The MIT License (MIT)**, see the [LICENSE](LICENSE) file for more details.